A work-in-progress of literary criticism masquerading as a web site

 level.
 This is no small matter.
 The ability to de-construct and

-re-construct the surrounding reality is a powerful tool in
+re-construct the surrounding reality is a powerful tool in fiction,

-the psychological, the sociological, the institutional dimensions
+psychological, the sociological, the institutional dimensions of

-tools of speculative fiction should not be disdained.
+of speculative fiction should not be disdained.

 No one delighted more in these conceptual acrobatics more